The EPA is allowing the sale of cheaper, higher-ethanol E15 gasoline across the US this summer

-TOPEKA, Kan. — (AP) — Consumers across the U.S. still will be able to buy higher-ethanol blend E15 gasoline this summer, the Environmental Protection Agency announced Monday, saving them a little money at the pump but risking potential damage to the air and water.
+TOPEKA, Kan.
+(AP) — Consumers across the U.S. still will be able to buy higher-ethanol blend E15 gasoline this summer, the Environmental Protection Agency announced Monday, saving them a little money at the pump but frustrating environmentalists who believe the move potentially harms the air and water.

 The emergency waiver issued by the EPA prevents retailers in most states from having to stop selling E15 gasoline on May 1.
 While the waiver remains in effect only through May 20, EPA Administrator Lee Zeldin signaled that he plans to keep issuing waivers through Sept.
 15, the date when the federal government typically would allow E15 sales in all states again.